From Skirts To Militia Fatigues With Slogans In Between: How Naxal Terrorists Use Women To Hijack Cultures Of Local Communities

-Some videos of the congregations indicate that the mention of the Central Reserve Police Force (CRPF) and its elite COBRA unit is part of the persistent conditioning of the rural folk in some areas by organisations aligning with the left or left extremism.
+Some videos of the congregations indicate that the mention of the Central Reserve Police Force (CRPF) and its elite COBRA unit are part of the persistent conditioning of the rural folk in some areas by organisations aligning with the left or left extremism.

 School-going girls tucked away in the safe realms of rural and urban India have been switched over to the modest salwar kameez (even in some top schools of posh corners of Indian cities and the national capital) from skirts and tops.
-One video shows that girls in the heart of Bastar seem naturally comfortable in wearing the skirts and tops.
+One video shows that girls in the heart of Bastar seem naturally comfortable in wearing skirts and tops.

-When these very girls grow older, they'd shift to the sari with the striking red border or to even jungle warfare fatigues and lauded for being "as fit as the men".
+When these very girls grow older, they'd shift to the sari with the striking red border or even to jungle warfare fatigues and lauded for being "as fit as the men".